-Wolfeboro Friends of Music announces a summer concert series on Tuesdays at 5 PM on August 9th, 16th and 23rd.
-The concerts will be held at the Kingswood Arts Center, 21 McManus Road, Wolfeboro and feature Kingswood's 9 foot Steinway Grand piano.
+Wolfeboro Friends of Music announces two summer Tuesday concerts at 7:30 PM featuring pianists Janice Weber on August 15th and Geoffrey Loff on August 22nd.
+The concerts will be held at the Kingswood Arts Center, 21 McManus Road, Wolfeboro.
 Please invite your friends and interested students to attend with you.

 Adults $15 at the Door - Students Free

 Janice Weber graduated summa cum laude from the Eastman School of Music, having studied with Cecile Genhart and Eugene List.
 She is a Steinway artist who has played in Boston’s Symphony Hall, London’s Wigmore Hall, Carnegie Hall in NYC and abroad.
 In ClassicsToday.com critic Jed Distler has this to say about Weber’s 2016 CD release entitled ‘Seascapes’… (her) “tender phrasing and staggeringly poised fingerwork are beyond praise.
 I’ve been an unabashed Janice Weber fan since I first heard her play Chopin/Godowsky Etudes live in the late 1970’s, and her sane musicianship and unambiguously transcendental technique still operate at full capacity”.
 In March 2017, Janice Weber served as jury chair of the Hilton Head International Piano Competition for young artists ages 14 to 17 and also performed a recital/master class about piano transcriptions.